paulcpederson/static-site/README.md

 > There are 4 million static site generators out there, why build another one?

 Totally valid point.
-I began this journey by looking through almost every static site generator on npm (there are hundreds, but many are undocumented or empty).
+I began this journey by looking through almost every Static Site generator on npm (there are hundreds, but many are undocumented or empty).
 It seemed so stupid to reinvent a wheel that seemingly everybody has invented.
 After trying a lot of them out, and weighing my options, I still felt that they were lacking.
 Not in features, but in *focus*.
 Most of them lock you into a particular way of working.
 They are immense, opinionated structures that try to do everything for you.
 They are meant for large projects with hundreds of pages.
 They include a cli that generates scaffolds, a server, a file watcher, and all kinds of other features.

 Static-site isn't a magic bullet.
 It doesn't do everything for you.
 It doesn't have a scaffolding command, or a server, or a cute name.
-And it probably won't scale up to hundreds and thousands of pages.
+And it probably won't scale up to hundreds of pages.
 Instead, it just does one thing: take a folder of files and data and turn it into HTML.
-It's up to you to figure out how to preprocess your Sass, or bundle JavaScript, or run a development server.
+It's up to you to figure out how to compile your Sass, or bundle JavaScript, or run a development server.
 It's up to you to watch files and figure out a task runner.
 Static Site is for developers working on small DIY projects.
 Hopefully it's useful to you.

 ## Contributing